How to Help Your Teen Become a Defensive Driver

 Talk to your teen about being aware of road signage: speed limits, road issues, construction, weather conditions, cautions, etc… Not all drivers are good drivers.
 Not all drivers respect the road.
 Those are the drivers who cause crashes and put people’s safety at risk.

 Be Cautious of Other Drivers

-Aside from planning an escape from other drivers, teenagers should be cautious of their distance from the cars driving around them.
-Teach teenage drivers not to tailgate, maintaining a proper following distance is crucial to driving safely.
-Leaving 4 to 6 seconds between you and the vehicle in front of you will give you the space you need in an emergency situation.
-Tailgating could result in a collision because you never know what that driver in front of you will do.
-Being aware of the distance between us and the vehicle in front of our car is essential to being a defensive driver.
-Also, thinking on our feet to plan an escape in the event of a crash requires a little space to maneuver.
-If we have enough room between us and the car we’re following we’ll have a better chance of avoiding a situation.
+Advise your teen driver to be cautious of their distance from the cars driving around them.
+Teach teenage drivers not to tailgate.
+Maintaining a proper following distance is crucial to driving safely.
+Leaving four-to-six seconds between them and the vehicle in front of them will provide the space needed in case of an emergency situation.
+Tailgating could cause a crash – you never know what that driver in front of you will do.

 Paying attention to the road and concentrating on our surrounding is what being a defensive driver is all about.
 It means being ready for anything and not being aggressive.